daniloarruda13/swing-probability-ml-baseball/README.md

 By combining model calibration, probabilistic interpretation, and explainable AI, it provides actionable insights that can inform both **coaching decisions** and **player development** strategies.

 ---

-> “Whether you think you can or think you can't, either way you are right.” — *Henry Ford*